 I’ve always loved lavender.
 When I was a child in Tasmania we used to buy quaint cardboard dolls with muslin aprons full of the dried English variety.
 My mother didn’t grow it as far as I remember, but the island state is home to the remarkable Bridestowe farm.
 It attracts tourists from around the world.

-When my husband Rob and I moved to the cool climate Blue Mountains from Sydney, I designed a lavender seat facing our little rose garden.
+When my husband Rob and I moved to the cool climate Blue Mountains from Sydney, I designed an English lavender seat facing our little rose garden.
 It’s a heavenly place to sit.

 I use pots of the Italian variety around the seat, which flower earlier here in Blackheath.